Deep Empire: Plot synopsis

 Back in Florida, Ryan and Tomwun come to an agreement: Ryan and his friends will stay for five days, during which time they will defend the Institute should the pirates attack.
 Scouting missions during the first four days reveal nothing, save for a peculiar race of mutants living in a near-immaculate Best Western hotel on a southern island.
 When Ryan and Krysty return from scouting the island, they learn that a group of eight pirates—a scouting party—attacked the Institute and were repelled.
 The next day Yoville himself arrives in a wag under a white flag of truce.
 Yoville tells Ryan that the two have met previously when Ryan was traveling with the Trader, and offers Ryan a deal: Ryan and his friends will leave unharmed while the pirates raid the Institute (and kill its inhabitants).
 Remembering his previous encounter with Yoville, specifically an ambush attempt by the pirate leader, Ryan refuses the offer, and shoots the two accompanying pirate commanders dead.
 Yoville retreats.

 The next day at dawn the pirates attack en masse, coming over land with war wags and armed men as well as by boat from the north and south.
 The group is prepared for the wags, and detonates a large gasoline incendiary device as they cross the bridge, disabling the wags and killing a large number of pirates.
 The companions struggle for a way to deal with the approaching boats, but have the problem taken care of when a sudden earthquake causes waves large enough to tip them over.
-Unfortunately the earthquake does not stop, evidently not a simple quake but something cataclysmic.
+Unfortunately the earthquake does not stop, evidently it is not a simple quake but something cataclysmic.
 Tomwun attempts to stop the group from leaving, only to be shot by Ryan.
 As the companions leave they watch a mortally wounded Tomwun fall into a newly opened fissure, and further fissures destroy the remains of the Institute.

 The companions quickly overtake the fleeing Yoville, and with his approach masked by the continuing earthquake Ryan gets close to the man and kills him.
 Ryan and his friends then use Yoville's single remaining vehicle to head for the redoubt.
 Though hampered by shifting, treacherous terrain, they make it to the facility.
-Before entering the still-submerged entrance the group notes the source of the earthquake: a visible and gigantic volcanic eruption roughly 50 miles from shore.
+Before entering the still-submerged entrance the group noted the source of the earthquake: a visible and gigantic volcanic eruption roughly 50 miles from shore.
 Doc notes that the force has generated a massive tsunami headed their way; the group quickly swims into the redoubt, which is barely functioning.
 As Ryan closes the doors to the MAT-TRANS chamber the lights begin to dim, and he soon realizes something is wrong with the jump he has just initiated.